 Danske Bank gains more transparent view of relationships and assumptions

-Economic capital is computed by SAS in a complex and demanding calculation.
+Economic capital is computed by Danske Bank in a complex and demanding calculation using SAS Risk Management for Banking.
 The aim is to calculate the capital the bank must have on hand to cover 9,997 out of 10,000 scenarios with unexpected – but realistic – losses.
 The calculations are based on the bank’s historic data on individual, large customers and pools of small customers.
 For the major calculation, SAS is used.
-SAS Risk Management for Banking runs on SAS 9.2 on two Sun servers, each with 24 cores and 64GB RAM.
+SAS Risk Management for Banking runs on SAS 9.3 on six servers, with a total 304 cores and 1024 GB RAM.

 Risk management and capital calculation took place in a “black box,” where all relationships, dynamics and assumptions were not readily apparent to decision makers.

 The bank now has a platform for stress testing and capital adequacy, and a transparent view of relationships and assumptions.
 Analysts can work without IT involvement, and risk calculations can be performed by one unit using an integrated approach.
 The bank has full visibility through the entire process from data to risk measure outputs.